- How do I transfer to UL Lafayette?

 - If you do not qualify for admission at this time, but are still interested in enrolling, you may have your application reviewed by the Admission Office for eligibility to participate in the Admission by Committee process.
 You must apply for regular admission prior to submitting your Admission by Committee application.
 Upon review of the application file, the admissions office will send you a letter stating your options for possible admission.

-- Only accredited community college and university credits are accepted.
-UL Lafayette does not accept credits from vocational, special program, or business schools.
-For an unofficial evaluation of what credits will count in your degree program at UL Lafayette, you can email, fax or mail a student copy of your transcript to
+For an unofficial evaluation of what credits will count in your degree program at UL Lafayette, you can email, fax or mail a student copy of your transcript to:

 Lafayette, LA 70504-1650